pivotal/docs-tap/install.md

 ## <a id='add-tap-package-repo'></a> Relocate images to a registry

 VMware recommends relocating the images to your registry from VMware Tanzu Network registry before attempting installation.

+If you choose not to relocate images, Tanzu Application Platform depends directly on VMware Tanzu Network for continued operation.
+VMware recommends relocating images because there are no uptime guarantees for installations that depend directly on VMware Tanzu Network in this manner.
+The option to skip relocation is documented for purposes of evaluation and proof-of-concept only.

 The supported container registries are Harbor, Azure Container Registry, Google Container Registry, and Quay.io.
-Refer to the documentation for a registry to learn how to set it up.
+See the documentation for a registry to learn how to set it up.

-This procedure relocates images from the VMware Tanzu Network registry to your registry:
+To relocate images from the VMware Tanzu Network registry to your registry:

-1. Log in to your image registry:
+1. Log in to your image registry by running:

     ```
     docker login MY-REGISTRY